Sneak peek: Toddler tantrums are normal but very frustrating. Research helps guide us in a slightly unconventional way on how to respond to tantrums.

 This is how toddlers learn.

 Toddlers are often testing limits, but they do it because they are learning.
 They are learning new skills, new ideas and how they fit in their world.
-At times it may seem to us that our toddler’s attitude and tantrums are either: 1) a sign that we are doing something wrong or 2) a sign that something is wrong with her (usually not!).
+At times it may seem to us that our toddler’s attitude and tantrums are either: 1) a sign that we are doing something wrong or 2) a sign that something is wrong with them (usually not!).
 In reality, toddler tantrums are mostly just a sign of big emotions swirling around in a very immature brain.

 Well, a recent piece of research should give you a little hope.